The Good AI LabMédecins Sans Frontières

 Closing remarks

-The question is not whether computer vision can contribute to humanitarian action, but how to make it trustworthy enough for high-stakes decisions and how to govern dual-use risks responsibly.
+The question is not whether computer vision can contribute to humanitarian action, but how to make it reliable enough for high-stakes decisions and accountable enough to deserve trust.

 01